dowiyogo/ventilador/protocol_comm.md

     * `110`: Control parameters.
     * `111`: Configuration parameters.
 * `size` (5 bits): Size of the payload.
-Describes the number of identifier-value pairs in the payload, so the total size of the payload is `40*size` bits.
+Describes the number of identifier-value pairs in the payload, so the total size of the payload is `24*size` bits.
-* `checksum` (16 bits): Sum complement checksum of the entire message.
-Used by the receiver to assert that the message was received correctly.

 #### Payload
 Then, the payload is built by an array of identifier-value pairs:
 * `pid` (8 bits): Identifier of the parameter sent.
 Each `type`:`pid` combination is unique and is described in the list at the end of this file.
-* `val` (32 bits): Value of the parameter.
+* `val` (16 bits): Value of the parameter.
-The value can either be a 32-bit `int` or a `float`, as is described in the list at the end of the file.
+The value can either be a 16-bit `int` or a `float`, as is described in the list at the end of the file.

 #### Functions<sup>5</sup>
 The list of functions used to manipulate the messages follows: